Sharon Begley Science Reporting Award

 The entry process

-Entries for the Sharon Begley Award will be accepted through April 30, 2022.
+Entries for the 2023 Sharon Begley Award will be accepted between January 1 and April 30, 2023.
 Entries may be submitted at Submittable.com.

 Candidates must be experienced journalists who have compiled a substantial body of work in science journalism, defined as print, audio, video, and online reporting on science, health/medicine, environment, mathematics, and technology.